dotnet/docs/docs/core/docker/introduction.md

 A **Dockerfile** is a file that defines a set of instructions that creates an image.
 Each instruction in the **Dockerfile** creates a layer in the image.
 For the most part, when you rebuild the image, only the layers that have changed are rebuilt.
 The **Dockerfile** can be distributed to others and allows them to recreate a new image in the same manner you created it.
 While this allows you to distribute the *instructions* on how to create the image, the main way to distribute your image is to publish it to a registry.

-## .NET Core images
+## .NET images

-Official .NET Core Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the [Microsoft .NET Core Docker Hub repository](https://hub.docker.com/_/microsoft-dotnet/).
+Official .NET Docker images are published to the Microsoft Container Registry (MCR) and are discoverable at the [Microsoft .NET Docker Hub repository](https://hub.docker.com/_/microsoft-dotnet/).
 Each repository contains images for different combinations of the .NET (SDK or Runtime) and OS that you can use.

 Microsoft provides images that are tailored for specific scenarios.
 For example, the [ASP.NET Core repository](https://hub.docker.com/_/microsoft-dotnet-aspnet/) provides images that are built for running ASP.NET Core apps in production.